bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 ## General Ambiance
 - [Ambient Doors](https://github.com/EndlesNights/ambientdoors) - Customized sounds effects that trigger for all users when interacting with doors.
-- [Dancing Lights](https://github.com/BlitzKraig/fvtt-DancingLights) - Ambient Light & Token Light toolkit
+- [Dancing Lights v2](https://github.com/BlitzKraig/fvtt-DancingLights) - Better ambient lighting & Token light toolkit - Suggested by jniezink on the FoundryVTT Subreddit
   - This feature will be coming soon to FoundryVTT 7 core.
 Once it is, this module can be removed.
 - [Maestro](https://github.com/death-save/maestro) - Adds player hype tracks, item tracks, combat tracks, and more.
   - Enable Hype Track: On